Bayonne, New Jersey: Public transportation

 The Hudson-Bergen Light Rail has four stops in Bayonne, all originally from the former Central Railroad of New Jersey (CNJ).
 They are located at 45th Street, 34th Street, 22nd Street, all just east of Avenue E, and 8th Street (the southern terminal of the 8th Street-Hoboken Line) at Avenue C, which opened in January 2011.

-Bus transportation is provided on three main north–south streets of the city: Broadway, Kennedy Boulevard, and Avenue C, both by the state-operated NJ Transit and several private bus lines.
-The Broadway line runs solely inside Bayonne city limits, while bus lines on Avenue C and Kennedy Boulevard run to various end points in Jersey City.
+Bus transportation is provided on three main north–south streets of the city: Broadway, Kennedy Boulevard, and Avenue C, by the state-operated NJ Transit.
+Several private bus lines also operated here, but as of 2025 was replaced by NJ Transit.
+The former Broadway Bus (now NJ Transit Route 12) ran solely inside Bayonne city limits, while bus lines on Avenue C and Kennedy Boulevard run to various end points in Jersey City.
 The NJ Transit 120 runs between Avenue C in Bayonne and Battery Park in Downtown Manhattan during rush hours in peak direction while the 81 provides service to Jersey City.

 MTA Regional Bus Operations provides bus service between Bayonne and Staten Island on the S89 route, which connects the 34th Street light rail station and the Eltingville neighborhood on Staten Island with no other stops in Bayonne.
 It is the first interstate bus service operated by the New York City Transit Authority.

 For 114 years, the CNJ ran frequent service through the city.
 Trains ran north to the Central Railroad of New Jersey Terminal in Jersey City.
 Trains ran west to Elizabethport, Elizabeth and Cranford for points west and south.
 The implementation of the Aldene Connection in 1967 bypassed CNJ trains around Bayonne so that nearly all trains would either terminate at Newark Pennsylvania Station or at Hoboken Terminal.
 By 1973, a lightly used shuttle between Bayonne and Cranford that operated 20 times per day was the final remnant of service on the line.
 Until August 6, 1978, a shuttle service between Bayonne and Cranford retained the last leg of service with the CNJ trains.